peakflo/pfMCP/src/servers/firecrawl/README.md

 # Firecrawl Server

-guMCP server implementation for interacting with Firecrawl's API for web scraping, crawling, and data extraction.
+pfMCP server implementation for interacting with Firecrawl's API for web scraping, crawling, and data extraction.

 ### Prerequisites